samsung-cnct/kraken-lib/DEVELOPERS.md

 In order to help us understand and fix the bug it would be great if you could provide us with:

 1. The steps to reproduce the bug.
-This includes information about e.g. the K2 version you were using.
+This includes information about e.g. the kraken-lib version you were using.
 2. The expected behavior.
 3. The actual, incorrect behavior.